jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 > a protocol become compromised or do not act in the best interests
 > the end-system implementing a protocol.

-In addition, the following new section should be added for the capabilities required to mount an attack:
+In addition, the following new section could be added to discuss the capabilities required to mount an attack:

 NEW: